Joan Hughes

 Joan Lily Amelia Hughes, MBE (27 April 1918 - 16 August 1993) was a World War II ferry pilot and one of Britain's first female test pilots.
 She was considered a capable instructor and flew everything except flying boats.

 Early life

 Hughes was born in West Ham, Essex, in 1918.
-Her mother was Lily Amelia Lekeup and her father Arthur Edward Hughes manufactured braids.
+Her mother was Lily Amelia Leheup and her father Arthur Edward Hughes manufactured braids.
 She and her brother started flying training when she was fifteen and their parents paid the East Anglian Aero Club £2/10s an hour.
 At that time you could fly a plane at any age and so by 17 had she become the youngest qualified female pilot in Britain.

 Air Transport Auxiliary

 As an experienced aviator, Hughes was one of the first eight female pilots (Note: The first eight women were Hughes, Margaret Cunnison, Mona Friedlander, Rosemary Rees, Marion Wilberforce, Margaret Fairweather, Gabrielle Patterson and Winifred Crossley Fair.) accepted into the Air Transport Auxiliary on 1 January 1940 and Hughes was the youngest female pilot to join the service.

 Hughes initially flew Tiger Moths from Hatfield Aerodrome, Hertfordshire and soon Hughes had more than 600 hours' experience ferrying aircraft around the country.
 Though small in stature, she ferried all types of aircraft including heavy four-engined bombers such as the Short Stirling.
 She became both a senior pilot and the only woman qualified to instruct on all types of military aircraft then in service.